Quansight/Quansight-website/apps/labs/posts/jupyter-community-calls.md

 ---
 title: 'A year of Jupyter community calls'
 published: December 10, 2021
-author: isabela-presedo-floyd
+author: tony-fast
-description: 'A lot of us showed up for the code, but hung around for the community.
-We'll continue this post talking about the monthly Jupyter community calls, and how they help all jovyans, Project Jupyter's pet name for their developers and users, stay connected.'
+description: "A lot of us showed up for the code, but hung around for the community.
+We'll continue this post talking about the monthly Jupyter community calls, and how they help all jovyans, Project Jupyter's pet name for their developers and users, stay connected."
 category: [Community]
 featuredImage:
   src: /posts/jupyter-community-calls/feature.png
-  alt: 'Table laying out each month's community calls in 2021, with links to each call's video.'
+  alt: "Table laying out each month's community calls in 2021, with links to each call's video."
 hero:
   imageSrc: /posts/jupyter-community-calls/blog_hero_var1.svg
   imageAlt: 'An illustration of a brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---

+Additional authors: Isabela Presedo-Floyd

 A framing for open source is that the software and code are kernels of community.
 The code, and its abstractions, unite developers and their patrons;